 If that is not definitive, then the financial aid administrator at the college will make the decision, and this will usually be based on whichever parent has the greater income.
 In other words, if the facts as to custody are not crystal clear, they will chose to regard the parent with the greater income as custodial and that will result in less aid.
 However, establishing in an order which parent is to be considered custodial and with which parent the child is to live with the most will provide guidance and in most cases the financial aid administer is going to presume that the order represents the reality.

-The Role of the Non-custodial Parent
+The Role of the Non-custodial Parent in College Planning

 The federal government does not consider the income and assets of the non-custodial parent when determining a student’s financial need.
 However, it does consider child support received by the custodial parent.
 In contrast, many private colleges do consider the non-custodial parent as a potential source of support and require a supplemental financial aid form from the non-custodial parent.
 This affects the awarding of the school’s own aid, but not Federal and state aid.